-Edward Dubovi, MS, PhD, is Director-Virology Laboratory, Animal Health Diagnostic Center (AHDC), and a professor, at Cornell University College of Veterinary Medicine, positions he has held for over 30 years.
-In 2004, the AHDC laboratory made the first isolation of the H3N8 canine influenza virus.
+Edward Dubovi, MS, PhD, is Director-Virology Laboratory, Animal Health Diagnostic Center (AHDC), and a professor, at Cornell University College of Veterinary Medicine.
 In this interview, he shares critical information concerning the recent outbreak of canine influenza in the Midwest.
-Dr. Dubovi received his MS in virology from Purdue University, which he followed with a tour of duty in the Medical Service Corps, United States Navy.
-He then went on to receive his PhD in microbiology from University of Pittsburgh School of Medicine.

 Tell us about the recent outbreak of canine influenza and why the circumstances are so concerning.

 The outbreak of canine influenza virus (CIV) in the Chicago area is of concern primarily because the strain of virus causing the respiratory disease is of a foreign source.
 Many diagnostic labs were not capable of detecting this strain of influenza virus, making the cause of the outbreak unknown for several weeks, and this somewhat delayed the relay of accurate

 information to the veterinary community, postponing initiation of appropriate measures.